SnehaYC/PracticePrograms_JavaScript/README.md

 # Basic Concepts

-## I - First-Class Function
+## Chaptor I - First-Class Function

-1. Arrow function in ES6
+# Topic 1.
+Arrow function in ES6

 - An arrow function expression is a compact alternative to a traditional function expression
 - Arrow functions don't have their own bindings to this, arguments, or super, and should not be used as methods.
 - Arrow functions cannot be used as constructors.
 Calling them with new throws a TypeError.
 They also don't have access to the new.target keyword.
 - Arrow functions cannot use yield within their body and cannot be created as generator functions.

 ```javascript
 1. const add = (x, y) => {